Yet another Spider-Man movie, Spider-Man: Homecoming, will be released in the US today.

 The hero’s origins are familiar to most by this point, but there were plenty of Spider-Man stories that tried—and failed—to make it to the big screen.

 Before Sam Raimi made Spider-Man in 2002, others tried to bring Marvel’s friendly neighborhood superhero to the big screen.
 Cannon Films was the first to try.
 The now-defunct independent studio reportedly optioned the property from Marvel Comics in 1985, but had a fundamental misunderstanding of the character.
 They ordered a treatment that was more horror story than superhero epic.
 It turned Peter Parker into an “giant eight-legged tarantula,” the Los Angeles Times reported in 2002.

 Joseph Zito, the first director hired for the movie, told the publication the studio’s chiefs “didn’t really know what Spider-Man was.
-They thought it was like the Wolfman.”“For a couple hundred thousand dollars in legal fees they could have had a $2 billion franchise.
-They blew it.”
+They thought it was like the Wolfman.”

 Realizing its mistake, the studio ordered rewrites to Spider-Man’s origin story that drew from the superhero’s early comic-book storylines, and pitted Spidey against Doctor Octopus.
 Tom Cruise, who was at the height of his game after Risky Business and Top Gun, reportedly topped the studio’s wish list for actors to play Peter Parker.